The House that Jack Built

 “The new Fine Arts department” he said, very proudly.

 Years later, when I was a student in that same building, the story came out.
 Prof Heath had, for years, motivated without success for a new building.
 “No budget” was the rebuttal.
 So, he made a plan.
 Nobody queried his requests for maintenance jobs: they were just paid.
-So, he did something like this:
+So, he “cooked the books”, something like this:

-I drew, painted, and sculted for more than two years in the buiding, and it was a delight.
+I drew, painted, and sculpted for more than two years in the buiding, and it was an airy, sunny delight.

-Neither Prof Heath nor prof Malherbe lost their jobs, so the ‘surprise’ spanking new building they found after a summer holiday must have been approved of.
-It was the house that Jack built, wearing his construction project-manager hat.
+Not a single penny went to Heath.
+Neither Prof Heath nor Prof Malherbe lost their jobs, so the ‘surprise’ spanking new building they found after a summer holiday must have been approved of.
+It was the house that Jack built, wearing his construction project-manager hat, and it has served thousands of students over its sixty odd years.

 Better to say sorry, than ask for permission.